-On General English Courses, students start every Monday and study Monday to Friday.
+Language Courses mainly start every Monday and students study Monday to Friday.
 Students will be able to study 15, 20, 25, 30 or 35 hours a week.
 Students placed in classes according to their level.
 Students may join existing classes.
 Experienced teachers make sure this integration is smooth to provide an excellent learning environment for all students.

 Interactive and focused classroom activities will give students the opportunity to practise grammatical structures and new vocabulary in authentic situations.
 Students will receive personal attention and teachers adapt the content of the course to suit the particular needs and interests of your group.

 Different teachers have different styles of teaching.
 In class you will often work in pairs or small groups so you have the chance to speak as much English (or other language course which you are studying) as possible.
 Teachers and students take their studies seriously and work very hard, but you will also have a lot of fun in class.

 ACHIEVING YOUR GOALS

 You will improve your understanding of written and spoken English (or other language course which you are studying).
 You will improve your pronunciation and gain confidence in speaking, listening reading and writing.
 You will also develop a greater awareness of grammar structure, so you can communicate more fluently and effectively in English (or other language course which you are studying).